Daniel Berg (evangelist): History

 Daniel Berg was born in Vargön, Sweden.
 Daniel was the son of Gustav Verner Högberg and Fredrika Högberg.
 He learned the trade of blacksmith refiner, became converted and was baptized in water in 1899.
-Berg later went to the United States on March 5, 1902 (age 18), arriving in Boston on March 25.
+Berg later immigrated to New England of the United States in 1902 following economic downturn.
 On a visit to Sweden learned about the Pentecostal movement by a friend and return to the United States (1909) involves the Pentecostal experience.
 In this year, at a conference in Chicago, he met pastor Gunnar Vingren.

 Daniel Berg arrived in Belém, capital of Pará, on November 19, 1910, along with his friend and fellow missionary Gunnar Vingren and started spreading Pentecostal with proselytizing in Bethlehem Baptist Church in Brazil, studied Portuguese, was employed as a boilermaker Company and smelter in Port of Para.

 Personal life

-In the early 1920s visited Sweden and married Sara in July.
-The following year the couple came to Brazil in 1927 and moved to São Paulo.
+Berg married Sara during a visit to Sweden in the 1920s.
+The couple came to Brazil in 1927 and moved to São Paulo.